Skip to main content

 For children born or adopted in 2019

-• Additional data: In the case of multiple births or adoptions, the number of children born in multiple births or adopted in multiple adoptions will be indicated in accordance with the previous criteria.
+• Additional data: In the case of multiple births or adoptions, the number of children born in multiple births or adopted in multiple adoptions will be indicated according to the above criteria.

 For children born or adopted in 2018